Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 Cat and dog fleas are the types of fleas you will most regular contact as a pet owner.
 Without proper Ellesmere Port flea treatment and eradication techniques, you can quickly become all too familiar with the problem of a large scale flea infestation.

 Understanding flea control - Life-cycle of the flea.

 A flea infestation can develop quickly.
-The life-cycle begins with the flea eggs.
+The life cycle begins with the flea eggs.
 These are usually laid in groups of around 20 eggs.
-The eggs are normally laid on the host animal which means that when your pet lies down to sleep, the eggs can roll off and become hidden in soft furnishings such as carpets and upholstery.
+The eggs are normally laid on the host animal, which means that when your pet lies down to sleep, the eggs can roll off and become hidden in soft furnishings such as carpets and upholstery.
 Between 2 days and 2 weeks later, the eggs hatch into flea larvae.

 Flea larvae feed on any available biological matter.
-Dead insects, feces and vegetable matter are all typical components of the larvae’s diet.
+Dead insects, faeces and vegetable matter are all typical components of the larvae’s diet.
 The larvae are blind and dislike light, usually sticking to crevices and cracks in flooring and furniture.
 After feeding for 7-14 days, the larvae will pupate and weave a silken cocoon.

 Due to their multi-stage life-cycle, a successful Ellesmere Port flea treatment program will involve attacking two or more stages of the flea's development.
-Failure to do so means that you can end up with a flea infestation which is resistant to flea fumigation products.
+Failure to do so means that you can end up with a flea infestation resistant to flea fumigation products.

 - Complete eradication of fleas, larvae, and pupae.

 - Insect growth inhibitor treatment prevents eggs from hatching and continuing the infestation.

 - All areas of infestation and gestation were targeted.